-One of the achievement and success of current functional languages is the ability to define functions by case using filters and pattern-matching.
-However, this possibility is restricted to patternmatching of algebraic data types, which is now well understood.
-An example of a data structure beyond the current capability is for example the array data type: it is not possible to define a function by case on an array.
+One of the achievements and successes of the current functional languages is the ability to define functions by cases using filters and pattern-matching.
+However, this possibility is restricted to pattern-matching of algebraic data types, which is now well understood.
+An example of data structure beyond the current capability is for example the array data type: it is not possible to define a function by cases on arrays.

-In this paper, we present a new framework for the definition of various data structures, including trees and arrays, together with a generic language of filters enabling a rule-based programming style of functions.
+In this paper, we present a new framework for the definition of various data structures, including trees and arrays, together with a generic language of filters enabling a rule-based programming style for functions.
 This framework is implemented in an experimental language called MGS.